Arabian toothcarp: Diet

 This fish is an omnivore, feeding on any organic debris such as algae, freshwater crustaceans and small insects.
 In freshwater habitats, their main source of food is the larvae of mosquitoes, whilst smaller aquatic worms are often targeted by groups of fish.
 Its prolific feeding on mosquito larvae had led to it being used as a method of pest control in several countries.

-Conservation and Threats
+Conservation and threats

 The Arabian pupfish is listed as a species of least concern by the IUCN with a stable population in 2013.
 Owing to the outdated status, this fish has faced several threats in recent days especially with freshwater populations.
 These fish are threatened by water pollution, lack of food, and habitat degradation which led to noticeable declines in population densities throughout their range.
 The introduction of the mosquitofish, a widespread invasive species has proven detrimental to the fish, as it outcompetes A. dispar.
-The status of this fish is only believed to worsen with times as there is a dire lack of conservation efforts.
+The status of this fish is only believed to worsen with time as there is a dire lack of conservation efforts.